HugeLabs/scenarios-helm/use/step1/text.md

 ### Inspect the YAML spec

-View the YAML file that defines our service.
+Let's look at the YAML files that defines our "application".

 ```bash
 cat /root/spec/deployment.yaml